EU Settlement Scheme

-When completing the on-line application form you should declare all criminal convictions and provided details when asked.
+When completing the on-line application form you should declare all criminal convictions and any pending charges, and provide details of these when asked.
 If you don’t declare a conviction that the Home Office become aware of via their own background checks, your application will be at risk of being refused on grounds of deception.

 What if I’m Irish?

 If you are an Irish citizen, you do not need to apply to the Settlement Scheme.

 What must I do if I am a family member of an EU citizen?

 If you are also an EU citizen and are residing in the UK before the relevant dates, you must make your own application to the EU Settlement Scheme.
 This includes children who are under 21 years old.

 If you are a non-EU family member can apply to the EU Settlement Scheme at the same time as the EU citizen.

 Family members can be non-EU citizens whose right to be in the UK is dependant on their family relationship with an EU citizen.
 Family members are split into two types – close family members and extended family members.
 This distinction is explained below.

 Family members can apply at the same time as their EU citizen/sponsor.
 The Home Office encourages family members either to apply at the same time as or after their sponsor applies.
 This is because the evidence provided by the EU citizen in gaining granted status will be sufficient evidence of the family member’s identity, nationality and continuous residence.

 Close EU or non-EU family members who are living abroad may also join UK citizens in future providing the relationship was already formed before 31 December 2020.
 After this date, a normal family visa will apply.